belono/miniatureasy/README.md

-# miniatureasy
+# MiniaturEasy
 Extract miniatures from your images in a few clicks.

 Description
 -----------

-Miniatureasy is a multiplatform GUI app for fast and easy miniature extraction from image files, allowing the user to multiload, view, rotate, crop and save a high quality thumbnail, in just a few clicks.
+MiniaturEasy is a multiplatform GUI app for fast and easy miniature extraction from image files, allowing the user to multiload, view, rotate, crop and save a high quality thumbnail, in just a few clicks.

 Can load all image formats supported by PIL/Pillow and save thumbnails in JPEG or PNG formats.